DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/schedule.md

 - Song pop party
 - [Loudness, the Confluence of Domains and Deep Listening](../lectures/week-12/loudness/)
-- Review the rest of the semester
-  - schedule presentations
 - Quiz 9 practice - Compression
   - Snare drum
     - 3 questions for each: attack, release, ratio